payu-india/CMS-Chatbot/docs/getting started/introduction/index.md

 * **Merchant Key and Salt**:  Before starting your integration, check your key and salt in the Dashboard.
 For more information, refer to [Access Merchant Key and Salt](doc:generate-merchant-key-and-salt-copy) .
 * **Test Card, UPI, Wallet, etc**:  For the card, EMI, UPI, wallet, BNPL details to test the integration, refer to [Test Cards, UPI ID and Wallets](doc:test-cards-upi-id-and-wallets).

-## Get support

-Our dedicated support team is here to assist you if you encounter any issues or have questions during your integration process.
-Visit [https://help.payu.in](https://help.payu.in) and raise a ticket.